cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-BioMetaDB.md

 About
 ------
-**BioMetaDB**, accessible through the script `MetaSanity/BioMetaDB/dbdm.py`, part of the MetaSanity installation, is a database generator.
-This package manages FASTA files and data files that describe them, handling all CRUD operations and providing a simple command-line interface.
+**BioMetaDB**, part of the MetaSanity installation, is a database generator.
+This package manages FASTA files and data files that describe them, handling all CRUD operations and providing a simple command-line interface. **BioMetaDB** can also be installed using `pip install BioMetaDB`.

 **MetaSanity** output
 ------
-If you've been following this blog, both pipelines in **MetaSanity** are now complete at this point, and we have a **BioMetaDB** project names `Metagenomes` to use.
+If you've been following this blog, both pipelines in **MetaSanity** are now complete at this point, and we have a **BioMetaDB** project named `MSResults` to use.
 Within this directory are two summary database tables as well as an extra table for each genome that was processed. **PhyloSanity** outputs the summary table named `evaluation`, and **FuncSanity** outputs the summary table named `functions` if either the KEGG Pathway annotation or Peptidase annotation were completed.

 You can view these tables easily using:

-`dbdm -c Metagenomes SUMMARIZE -t evaluation`
+`dbdm -c MSResults SUMMARIZE -t evaluation`

-Note that we can omit the `-c Metagenomes` if we are working in a directory that has no other **BioMetaDB** projects.
+Note that we can omit the `-c MSResults` if we are working in a directory that has no other **BioMetaDB** projects.

 Using the `-r/--truncate` flag will return annotation IDs instead of descriptions for all output, excluding Prokka.

 `dbdm SUMMARIZE`

 <pre><code>SUMMARIZE: View summary of all tables in database
- Project root directory:  Metagenomes
+ Project root directory:  MSResults
- Name of database:    Metagenomes.db
+ Name of database:    MSResults.db

 *******************************************************************************************
        Table Name:  evaluation